knetikmedia/knetikcloud-csharp-net20-client/docs/MediaArtistsApi.md

 <a name="updateartisttemplate"></a>
 # **UpdateArtistTemplate**
-> ModelTemplateResource UpdateArtistTemplate (string id, ModelTemplateResource artistTemplateResource)
+> TemplateResource UpdateArtistTemplate (string id, TemplateResource artistTemplateResource)

 Update an artist template